Prince Edward Island Liberal Party leadership elections: 2022 leadership convention

 The Liberal Party held a leadership election on 19 November 2022.
-On October 7, 2022 the party announced that Sharon Cameron, having been the only candidate to enter the race by the close of nominations, would be acclaimed as leader at the convention.
+On October 7, 2022, the party announced that Sharon Cameron, having been the only candidate to enter the race by the close of nominations, would be acclaimed as leader at the convention.

 2025 leadership convention

-Sharon Cameron announced her resignation on April 6, 2023 as party leader.
+Sharon Cameron announced her resignation on April 6, 2023, as party leader.
 Having not won a seat in the 2023 Prince Edward Island general election.
 On April 12, 2023, Hal Perry was named interim leader.
-The leadership convention on 4 October 2025 elected Robert Mitchell as new leader.
+The leadership convention on October 4, 2025 elected Robert Mitchell as the new leader over Todd Cormier.

+2026 leadership convention

+Robert Mitchell announced his resignation as party leader on July 16, 2026, after two consecutive by-election defeats.
+Hal Perry was named interim leader.
+On September 6, the party announced that Dan Kutcher, having been the only candidate to enter the race by the close of nominations, would be acclaimed as leader at the convention on October 25.